-Freedom of Information legislation was extended to cover RSL's with an effective date of 11 November 2019.
-This included a requirement for all RSL's to employ or to engage a Data Protection Officer (DPO) under the General Data Protection Regulations.
+Freedom of Information legislation was extended to cover registered social landlords with an effective date of 11 November 2019.
+This included a requirement for all registered social landlords to employ or to engage a Data Protection Officer (DPO) under the UK General Data Protection Regulations.